5 Things I wish I knew before going to Sequoia and Kings Canyon National Park

 Use reusable bottles to avoid one-time use of water bottles

 Stay on marked trails.
-Going off trails can cause erosion and ruining plants
+Going off trails can cause erosion and damage to plants

 Respect designated speed limits!
 Animals cross the road and they, unfortunately, don’t make it when visitors speed